plone/documentation/develop/plone/searching_and_indexing/indexing.rst

                 print brain["getMyCustomValue"]

-Adding index using add-on product installer
+Adding Index Using Add-on Product Installer
 -------------------------------------------

 You need to have your own add-on product which